Welcome to the CAMIL wiki! If you need help, contact the assistant administrator.

 - Isadora - CAMIL II (select stations)

-- Logic Pro 8 and Main Stage - CAMIL I only
+- Logic Pro X and Mainstage 3 - CAMIL I (all stations)

 - Recording — CAMIL I has recording equipment available for checkout.
-An 8-channel phantom-powered DAW is built-in to the rack with a breakout box that allows easy multichannel access to the center of the room.
+An 8-channel phantom-powered audio interface is built-in to the rack, with a breakout box that allows easy multichannel access to the center of the room.
 See the Recording page for more information.

 - Working with Sibelius outside the lab